nico-abram/MeetupChan/README.md

 Should be able to propose myanimelist/anilist links and roll from them.
 Rolling checks presence in an admin-configured list of voice channels of the user who proposed.

-There is a strike system in place to remove a proposal upon reaching a certain number of strikes, strikes are given once per meetup if a proposal is rolled and the user is not present (WIP).

 There is a karma system in place to add luck to proposals over time (So older proposals have more chances of getting rolled).

 ## Commands